 Relax, It’s Travel Time!

 Something else that relaxes me is taking a break every once in a while.
-I take a journal and a book I want to read with me and I go on a trip somewhere close.
+I take my journal and a book I want to read with me and I go on a trip somewhere close.

 And when you have this plan ready, relax.
-Now that you have everything out of your mind, relax.
+Now that you have everything out of your mind, calm down.
 Open the book you want to read and have at it.
 I’d suggest you get a book that you haven’t read before, but of course, you’re free to have an old favourite with you, as well.

 And if you’re like me and you stress a lot, you definitely need to find ways to let it out.
 Stress has a lot of negative effects on your health.